 - Wander the Saturday market stalls in the Old City of Ljubljana

-And that’s not all, you’ll find loads of the things to do in Ljubljana, and across the country with kids.
+And that’s not all; you’ll find loads of things to do in Ljubljana and across the country with kids.
 Slovens are friendly and warm, and you will have no trouble finding a suitable hotel that accommodates families – in fact, there are loads of Slovenia family hotels (stay tuned) awaiting your arrival.

 What else would you add to this list of things to do in Slovenia with kids?